Squalm/Squalm/README.md

  - [Cyberdiscovery](https://joincyberdiscovery.com/) (through Assess) progressing to essentials in 2019-20 and 2020-21.

 #### LANGUAGES
-Julia, Python, GML and counting.
+Julia, Python, GML, GDScript (kind of) and counting.

 #### PROJECTS
 My main projects are pins below this.
 Feel free to contribute!